 When you are on tilt the worst thing you can do is continue to play League of Legends.
-This only leads to a downwards spiral with long losing streaks.
+This only leads to a downward spiral with long losing streaks.
 Instead of queueing up to play again, you should pick a casual game which you play for fun.

 A game where the outcome doesn’t matter (or maybe even a game without an outcome such as a sandbox game).
 This allows you to de-stress and relax.
 It can also remind you of why we play video games in the first place: to have fun.

 We personally enjoy playing GTA V when we're on tilt.
 It’s relaxing because the outcome doesn’t matter.
 You can have a police chase, but if you die then it doesn’t matter.
 You're just having fun and relaxing.
-You often find that after a break on a different game, your first League of Legends game back is a win.
+You often find that after a break in a different game, your first League of Legends game back is a win.
 This break allows you to calm down and de-stress yourself.